rwblickhan/astro-rwblickhan.org/src/content/technical/why-fish.md

+---
-# Why I Use Fish Shell
+title: Why I Use Fish Shell
+lastUpdatedDate: 2024-12-04
+description: Finally, a command line shell for the 90s
+---

 For a few years now, I’ve primarily used [fish shell](https://fishshell.com/) on the command line, instead of the more standard bash or zsh.
 Fish cheekily refers to itself as “finally, a command line shell for the 90s”, but I’ve found it quite effective.
 Here’s a few reasons I use it.